 - Develop an understanding of medical assessment and psychological measures

 Students must work in an employment setting (either voluntary or paid) which allows approximately 7 days of clinical work with clients who report alcohol or other drug use.
 (Please note that this is not a placement and that appropriate work settings also include accident and emergency, ward, community nursing and mental health services.)
 Mentoring will be required for a minimum of 2 meetings across the semester.
 If you are currently unemployed, you will need to meet with your mentor regularly so that you can practise the skills required for this course

 Online Learning Activity: Written Assignment Discussion Board

-Written Assignment: Skills demonstration DVD/audio recording and critique.
+Written Assignment: Skills viewing DVD/audio recording and critique.

 Written Assignment: Skills demonstration DVD/audio and critique